 Each State Governor has a standard which generally incorporates the badge of the State. e.g. New South Wales

 A cypher is used only by the Sovereign and is akin to a monogram.
-The Queen uses her cypher throughout her Realms.
+The King uses her cypher throughout her Realms.

 This is an abbreviated quasi-heraldic device which can be used instead of or additional to a coat of arms.
 Many badges become symbols of what they represent as effectively (some might say more effectively) as a coat of arms.
 Each State of Australia has a badge related to the symbols associated with the state.
 Badges are useful in that they can be used by household members or people/institutions generally associated with the person whose badge it is whereas a coat of arms or a standard is correctly useable only by the person whose coat it is.

 The Sovereign does not have any particular badge associated with the office as there are so many symbolic images from hundreds of years of history which have and still do, in some cases, symbolise the individual that to use one would be to exclude the others.
-These days the Queen uses a monogram or cypher.
-See above.
+These days the King uses a monogram or cypher.

 The badge of the Governor-General

 The badge takes its floral inspiration from the Australian coat of arms.